 Rescue From Age-Related Loss of ELOVL2

-Our strategy is to slow cellular senescense in macular degeneration and other age related disorders by “turning back the clock” to a more youthful level of ELOVL2 expression.
-Our therapeutics are based on:
+Our strategy is to slow cellular senescense in macular degeneration and other age related disorders using ELOVL2 gene therapy to “turn back the clock” to a more youthful level of ELOVL2 expression.

 ELOVL2 Retinal Gene Therapy: Suprachoroidal and Subretinal Administration

-Visgenx has developed proprietary ELOVL2 gene constructs that are well tolerated and express in the targeted cells in the eye (photoreceptors and RPE).
+Visgenx has developed a proprietary ELOVL2 construct that is well tolerated and expresses in the target cells within the retina (photoreceptors and RPE).

 Studies in aged mice have demonstrated a single subretinal administration resulted in: